GreenawayLab/Streamlining-Automated-Discovery-POCs/Turbidity-monitoring-using-computer-vision/README.md

 - A region of interest (ROI) was selected for each the reference and reaction vial.
 - Each selection was written to `vision_selection.json`.
 This was selected as a path for all proceeding measurements of the reaction plate to accelerate data curation.
 - The script look a measurement for turbidity of the reference vial in the ROI and then monitored the ROI in the reaction mixture vial.
-- The script monitored the sample for a maximum period of two minutes and terminated when an outcome of 'dissolved' or 'stable' (equilibrium reqached but not dissolved)
+- The script monitored the sample for a maximum period of two minutes and terminated when an outcome of 'dissolved' or 'stable' (equilibrium reached but not dissolved)

 Output